ripienaar/free-for-dev/README.md

   * https://swiftype.com – hosted search solution (API and crawler).
 Free for a single search engine with up to 1000 documents.
 Free upgrade to Premuim level for open-source projects.

 ## Email

   * http://www.mailgun.com/ - First 10 000 emails are free
+  * http://mailchimp.com/ - Send 12,000 emails to 2,000 subscribers for free

 ## CDN and Protection
   * http://www.cloudflare.com/ - Basic service is free, good for a blog etc